Local voices from the global South: Community action at the centre of resilient water solutions

 UN 2023 Water Conference virtual side event

-Fundación Avina, SouthSouthNorth and Fundación Futuro Latinoamericano will be hosting a virtual side event titled: Local voices from the global South: Community action at the centre of resilient water solutions.
+Fundación Avina, SouthSouthNorth and Fundación Futuro Latinoamericano co-hosted a virtual side event titled: Local voices from the global South: Community action at the centre of resilient water solutions.

 Context

-Based on the Regional Resilience Hubs of Africa and Latin America and the Caribbean, this event will highlight local voices from the global South in communicating water solutions to reduce climate change vulnerabilities.
+Based on the Regional Resilience Hubs of Africa and Latin America and the Caribbean, this event highlighted local voices from the global South in communicating water solutions to reduce climate change vulnerabilities.

 The Resilience Hub is an inclusively built virtual and physical space that aims to mobilise greater levels of ambition and action on building resilience to climate change.